The Communist Model

 Wardrobe

-Major productions will have a wardrobe person who is responsible for seeing that the actors have clothes that are appropriate to the story and script.
+Major productions will have a wardrobe person who is responsible for seeing that the actors have clothes

 Recorder Operator

-The videotape recorder operator arranges video recording equipment and accessories, sets up video recordings, performs recording checks, and monitors video quality.
+sets up video recordings, performs recording checks, and monitors video quality.

 Audio Director